Showing posts with label house. Show all posts

 It served as a boarding school for boys for a time and later as the home of Athens School Superintendent Julian Newman and his family.

-In the 1970s, a campaign to save and restore the house was initiated by local historians and authors Christine W. Edwards and Faye A. Axford.
+Local historians and authors Christine W. Edwards and Faye A. Axford initiated a campaign to save and restore the house in the 1970s.
 Local citizens, businesses, and Donnell's descendants contributed to the restoration of this historical landmark.

 Pleasant Hill Historical Marker